 from the first.
 It also will make errors on some cases,

-and these become the the focus of attention during construction
+and these become more important during construction

 of the third classifier.